dcgomesbr/ansible_ec2_dynamic_inventory/README.md

 Some experiments with Ansible, ec2.py, AWS EC2 and dynamic inventory techniques

 ## Pre-requisites:

+This was built to work out-of-the-box for Linux and macOS.

+If you use Windows for DevOps, you're doing it wrong.

 ### AWS Business as Usual
   * AWS account capable of creating EC2 free tier eligible instances, RDS and CloudFront
   * AWS CLI installed and configured with a working aws_access_key_id and aws_secret_access_key